singhianand23045/grhf-teko/PHASE9.md

 *   **Second Set Overlay (0:32 – 0:26):**
     *   Numbers matching the **second confirmed set** are highlighted in **blue**.
     *   If a number matches both the first and second sets, its visual representation splits into two semi-circles (left half green, right half blue).
+    *   **These highlights persist until the next game round.**
 *   **Set 2 Result Message & Crediting (0:25 – 0:23):**
     *   A message appears for 2 seconds: "Congrats!
 You won \[xyz] credits!" or "No matches.
 Wait for next set!".
     *   **The wallet is credited with winnings for Set 2 immediately when this message is displayed.**
 *   **Third Set Overlay (0:22 – 0:16):**
-    *   If a third set exists, numbers matching the **third confirmed set** are highlighted in **yellow**.
+    *   If a third set exists, numbers matching the **third confirmed set** are highlighted in **orange**.
     *   For overlaps:
-        *   If a number matches all three sets, its visual representation divides into three equal wedges (green/blue/yellow).
+        *   If a number matches all three sets, its visual representation divides into three equal wedges (green/blue/orange).
-        *   If it matches the third set and one other (e.g., Set 1 & 3, or Set 2 & 3), its visual representation splits into two halves (e.g., left half green, right half yellow for Set 1 & 3).
+        *   If it matches the third set and one other (e.g., Set 1 & 3, or Set 2 & 3), its visual representation splits into two halves (e.g., left half green, right half orange for Set 1 & 3).
+    *   **These highlights persist until the next game round.**
 *   **Set 3 Result Message & Crediting (0:15 – 0:13):**
     *   A message appears for 2 seconds: "Congrats!
 You won \[xyz] credits!" or "No matches.
 Wait for final result!".
     *   **The wallet is credited with winnings for Set 3 immediately when this message is displayed.**